orbitmines/archive/projects/existing-abstract-models/Category Theory.md

 - [ ] Uncountable?
 - [ ] More novel/non-trivial calculi, where these show up at other places.
 (Pi-calculus or other things?) - Just anything which could have some loop defined.

-Like in the [[Society for Multidisciplinary and Fundamental Research (SEMF)]] livestream ; ab
+Like in the [[Society for Multidisciplinary and Fundamental Research (SEMF)]] livestream; "absolute equality as a concept", ignoring/.../forgetting you just did that.

 ---

 Free category / transitive closure, basically would mean that all the initial/terminal rays are equivalenced - (no distinction / or just interpreted the same) .
 Or just in one step one can be anywhere.

 ---

-Directedness also just how it is interpreted?? (at least the difference between initial/terminal, so dont name them that?, dont name them anything?)

 #### People
 - [[Saunders Mac Lane]]